Designing Informative Metrics for Few-Shot Example Selection: Experimental Setup

-We perform our experiments on 3 different sequence tagging tasks namely NER, POS tagging, and sentence chunking.
+{\bf Tasks:} We perform our experiments on 3 different sequence tagging tasks namely NER, POS tagging, and sentence chunking.
 Each task involves the annotation of tokens in a sequence with specific labels, facilitating the extraction of valuable information and enhancing language understanding.
 For all datasets, we use a random set of 1000 test samples.
+For the CI task, we use 100 test samples.

-{\bf 1.
+{\em 1.
 NER:} This focuses on classifying named entities within a text.
 The entities can range from persons and organization to locations and dates.
-For our experiments, we use the widely recognized CoNLL2003 dataset~\citep{tjong-kim-sang-de-meulder-2003-introduction} for measuring the proficiency of our CP retrieval.
+For our experiments, we use the widely recognized CoNLL2003 dataset~\citep{tjong-kim-sang-de-meulder-2003-introduction}.

-{\bf 2.
+{\em 2.
 POS Tagging:} This involves assigning grammatical categories (e.g., nouns, verbs, adjectives) to each word in a sentence.
 We evaluate the POS tagging performance using the English Universal Dependencies (UD) treebank annotated on the GUM corpus~\citep{10.1007/s10579-016-9343-x}.
 It employs the UPOS tagset introduced by~\citet{nivre-etal-2020-universal}.

-{\bf 3.
+{\em 3.
 Sentence Chunking:} This aims to partition sentences into non-overlapping syntactic units.
 For our experiments, we use the CoNLL2000 dataset~\citep{tjong-kim-sang-buchholz-2000-introduction} to frame chunking as a BIO tagging task.